It’s Time for New Leadership

 - The ORP Central Committee members must officially, visibly and mechanically support the ORP Platform.
 And Board members must overtly support our Republican President.
 We’re Republicans and he is the Republican leader of our Party.

 - I ask the remainder of the hard-working members of the current Executive Committee to consider staying to work with our new leadership.
 After the election, I am ready to talk to you one-on-one about that.

-- I silently focused on conservative matters between the primary election and up to the general election.
-I was quiet the whole time, sure that Knute Buehler would not be elected governor, and that there was the probability we would be faced with Democrat super-majorities in both chambers.
+- I silently focused on conservative matters between the primary election and up to the general election, quiet the whole time, sure that Knute Buehler would not be elected governor, and that there was the probability we would be faced with Democrat super-majorities in both chambers.
 Why was I quiet?
 One reason is that Buehler never asked for my support.
 And there’s this: if I had criticized him in any way, his loss would be blamed on me and my grassroots supporters, rather than on the real reason for his defeat, that he did not represent the Republican base.
-There are other reason’s too.
+There are other reasons too.

-To stay up-to-date please Like my Facebook page (https://www.facebook.com/samcarpenterfororegon/) AND join the mailing list on this site.
+Please Like my Facebook page (https://www.facebook.com/samcarpenterfororegon/) AND be sure to join the mailing list on this site.

 Thank you everyone for your support.
 More coming soon.
 Stay tuned!

 *For a soft-cover edition of the book and shipping, send $20.00 to MOGA, North Sister Publishing, 141 NW Greenwood Ave., Ste 200, Bend, OR 97703 (Be sure to include your mailing address.
 Book will be mailed the same day we receive your check.)